briantist/galactory/README.md

   --prefer-configured-key
                         If set, prefer the confgured Artifactory key over the Galaxy token.
                         [env var: GALACTORY_PREFER_CONFIGURED_KEY]
+ --publish-skip-configured-key
+                        If set, publish endpoint will not use a configured key, only Galaxy token.
+                        [env var: GALACTORY_PUBLISH_SKIP_CONFIGURED_KEY]
   --log-file LOG_FILE   If set, logging will go to this file instead of the console.
                         [env var: GALACTORY_LOG_FILE]
   --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}